rweigel/stats/notes.md

 $P(X \le 3) = 0.2 + 0.3 + 0.5 = 1$

+**Plotting in Python**

+Generally people attempt to plot using Matplotlib's `plt.hist()`.
+This is good for a first look at data, but is rarely sufficient.
+See [pmf.py](notes/code/pmf.py) for suggestions.

 ## Discrete Expectation Values

 $E(h(X))$ or $E[h(x)]$ is the notation.